eyebeam-org/documentation/README.md

 The Eyebeam website is using the sanity content management system.
 It is located at https://eyebeam-org.sanity.studio/

-Some general notes:
+General notes:

 - All images have a field to set an alt text.
 Remember to do this!
-– Images are automatically re-sized and converted to grayscale.
+- Images are automatically re-sized and converted to grayscale.
 Upload as high resolution versions as you have, in jpg or png format.

 ## The Content Editor